-Daniel Akira Stadnicki holds a Ph.D. in Music from the University of Alberta, where he teaches courses in both World and Popular Music Studies.
+Daniel Akira Stadnicki holds a Ph.D. in Music from the University of Alberta, where he taught courses in both World and Popular Music Studies.
 With the support of a Vanier Canada Graduate Scholarship, Daniel's dissertation research explored musical narratives and representations of Iranian Baha'i persecution, focusing on the global aesthetics of 'Persianness' in the Baha'i Faith and the founding of the Baha'i Institute for Higher Education in Tehran.
-Daniel has published on drumming topics in the Journal of Popular Music Education, The Drummer's Journal, and is currently co-editing both the 'Cambridge Companion to the Drum Kit' and a special issue on drumming for the Journal of Popular Music Education.
+He is currently a SSHRC Postdoctoral Fellow at McGill University and Program Manager for DIALOGUES (Cape Breton University): an international research initiative that seeks to decolonize music, sound, and dance studies.
+In addition to leading the Percussion Ensemble at MacEwan, Daniel Akira also performs regularly with a range of award-winning Alberta artists, appearing on recent releases by Farhad Khosravi, T. Buckley, Dana Wylie, Braden Gates, Daniel Gervais, among others.
+Daniel has published on drumming topics in the Journal of Popular Music Education, The Drummer's Journal, and co-edited both the 'Cambridge Companion to the Drum Kit' (2021) and a special issue on drumming for the Journal of Popular Music Education (2021).

 I am a drummer, world popular music educator, and facilitator for aspiring music-makers.
 I aim to bridge the often-separated domains of music research, writing, and performance, offer alternatives to the idea of the 'world music' ensemble, and emphasize critical and collaborative engagements with contemporary popular music in order to reflect the needs of music students in the 21st century.

 Forthcoming and select publications